 A leopard frog (at times known as a meadow frog) may fall under any of the14 varieties of frogs included in the real genus of frogs in the family Ranidae and the leopard frog Rana (genus Rana) are generally green in color, with conspicuous black spots, which at times resemble the pattern of a leopard.
-They are differentiated by their allocation and to a certain extent to their behavior, ecology, genetics and morphological characteristics.
+They are differentiated by their allocation and to a certain extent by their behavior, ecology, genetics, and morphological characteristics.

 They are physically slim and colored to a tint of brown or green having dark colored spots normally with light colors at the edges.
 The upper jaw has a pale stripe and may grow to the size of more than 3 in.

 It is essential for these frogs to hibernate for a period of almost 3 months: at 37 to 39°F (3 to 4°C).
 There is a tendency for them to breed in enclosed spaces in the open just like ponds in the backyard.
 These animals are most of the time active at nights.
 When they are in trouble; they are likely to take shelter under water.
 It is understood that these leopard frogs feed on tiny frogs.
 They have big mouths with which it is possible for them to gulp small snakes and birds.

 You find this brownish frog in almost all locations, ranging from filthy gloomy marshy lands to lakes of fresh water.
 They hail from the south of Canada and half of North U.S. They are grouped into 6 clear varieties.

 These spotted bug eaters are found about the borders of ponds, lakes and pools.
 Besides, leopard frogs inhabit marshy lands and several places that retains moisture.
 Their migration takes place in heavy rains and they can disappear any time.

 These frogs are housed in enclosed containers with water.
 A capacity of 10 gallons with cover is about the correct size.
 Because a leopard frog is able to jump to a height of 3ft, you must provide it with sufficient space for its activities.